ProcessMaker/modeler/README.md

 For the modeler to function correctly, `loadXML` must be called when the application loads.

+#### `modeler-validate`

+This event is fired during validation, and can be used to add custom validation rules.
+See [Adding validation rules during runtime](#adding-validation-rules-during-runtime).

 ### Undo/redo store

 The undo/redo feature is implemented using [Vuex](https://vuex.vuejs.org/), with the undo/redo Vuex store initialized in `src/undoRedoStore.js`.
 The undo/redo store keeps track of every change in the underlying BPMN XML, recording a copy of the XML string in a stack.
 Traversing the undo/redo stack simply uses the `loadXML` function to load the XML string from the current position in the stack.